 Note on Oki-do Yoga:

-Its name came from the homonymous master Masahiro Oki, great expert in martial arts, Chinese and occidental traditional medicine.
-Travelling around the world he collected a vast experience in the health sector, practicing for a very long time Indian Yoga, Japanese Zen, Buddhist meditation, Shiatsu and acupuncture.
+its name came from the homonymous master Masahiro Oki, great expert in martial arts, Chinese and occidental traditional medicine.
+Travelling around the world he collected a vast experience in the health sector, practicing for a very long time Indian Yoga, Japanese Zen, Buddhist meditation, Shiatsu and ago puncture.
 His Yoga is not a method but a refined synthesis of all his experiences.